FernandoLarrain/HoTT-Book-Agda/README.md

 ## The library

 The structure of the library follows closely that of the book.
-The only nonlinearities are the dependency of `Ch1.2` on `Ch1.3` (universes form the basis of everything else) and `Ch1.6` on `Ch1.5` (binary products are defined as a particular case of dependent-pair types).
+The only nonlinearities are the dependency of `Ch1.2` on `Ch1.3` (universes form the basis of everything else), `Ch1.6` on `Ch1.5` (binary products are defined as a particular case of dependent-pair types) and `Ch4.1` on `Ch4.Exercises`.
 The following files are ordered lexicographically, first, by dependence, and second, by numbering.

 #### Chapter 1 (src\Ch1)